 The American multinational biotechnology company, based in Cambridge, Massachusetts, specializes in the discovery, development, and delivery of therapies for the treatment of neurological diseases, such as Alzheimer’s, to patients worldwide.

-Although Biogen has existed for more than four decades, Papadopoulos’ association with the company has been for little less than 20 years.
+Although Biogen has existed for more than four decades, Papadopoulos’ association with the company has been for little less than twenty years.

-At 72, the Biogen chairman, who lives in Great Neck, New York, has been branded the “father of biogenetics” by CNN and Bloomberg.
-Sitting at the helm of a company valued at almost $15 billion, he holds degrees in math, physics and business.
-At 18, Papadopoulos was both a soccer enthusiast and a student of electrical engineering at Athens Technical University, Metsovio.
-In 1966 he had no notion of improving the lives of patients with Alzheimer’s through a drug his company would produce.
+At eighteen, Papadopoulos was both a soccer enthusiast and a student of electrical engineering at Athens Technical University, Metsovio.
+In 1966, he had no notion of improving the lives of patients with Alzheimer’s through a drug his company would produce.

-Papadopoulos was a boy who loved soccer from the time he was probably three years of age; he even slept with his soccer ball.
-He recently recounted his journey from Thessaloniki’s Charilaou neighborhood to offering millions of Alzheimer’s patients hope in a Youtube interview with Hellenic DNA.
+Papadopoulos was a boy who loved soccer from the time he was probably three years of age.
+He even slept with his soccer ball.
+He recently recounted his journey from Thessaloniki’s Harilaou neighborhood to offering millions of Alzheimer’s patients hope in a YouTube interview with Hellenic DNA.

 According to Papadopoulos, it was his career in investment banking that led to his association with Biogen and developing treatment for Alzheimer’s.
 And that career got its start at what he terms “the legendary 5th Lykeio of Thessaloniki.”